Skip to content

 A designer’s point of view

 As a designer I am often confronted with three different categories of people: other Designers, Developers and unsurprisingly, Clients.
-Although we are different in many ways, one thing we all have in common is, at one point or another, having divergent opinions.
+Although we are different in many ways, one thing we all have in common is, at one point or another, we have divergent opinions.

 Logically, as we come from different worlds, we approach discussions from different angles and that is what brews the best ideas.
-Unfortunately, what that can lead to though, is to fall into the ego trap in which we reject our collaborator’s ideas and opinions, just by principle, which on the long run is damaging for innovation, productivity and most importantly the work atmosphere.
+Unfortunately, what that can lead to though, is to fall into the ego trap in which we reject our collaborator’s ideas and opinions which, in the long run, is damaging for innovation, productivity and most importantly the work atmosphere.

-In the following sections I’ll analyse the dynamics that I, as a designer, go through with my various categories of peers and finally, as stated before, try to find the best way to deal with them.
+In the following sections I’ll analyse the dynamics that I, as a designer, go through with the various categories of my peers and finally, as stated before, try to find the best way to deal with them.

 Are you ready to embark on this little journey?
 Let’s go!